UltraMessaging/um_perf/README.md

 of the maximum sustainable throughput.
 This gives you a baseline for calculating the size of the buffer required to handle bursts of a maximum intensity and duration.

-Similarly, sending bursts of traffic that exceed the maximum sustainable throughput is not desired for measuring the latency under load of the underlying messaging system.
-Again, a burst can be accommodated temporarily by buffering the excess messages, but this simply adds buffering latency, which is not the latency that we are trying to measure.

 When running at or near the maximum sustainable throughput, some amount of buffering latency is inevitable due to the subscriber being